dfelinto/blender-manual/manual/editors/3dview/display/overlays.rst

 Statistics
    Show information about the amount of objects and geometry.

-   Objects
+   Note the counters that are displayed depends on the current selection, for example selecting a mesh gives info on the number of vertices, edges, and faces, while selecting other object such as lights shows a count of the lights in the scene.

-      Number of the selected objects and the total count.
+   - Objects -- Number of the selected objects and the total count.
-   Geometry
-      Displays information about the current scene depending on the mode and object type.
+   - Geometry -- Displays information about the current scene depending on the mode and object type.
      This can be the number of vertices, faces, triangles, or bones.

 HDRI Preview
    Show two spheres, one glossy and one diffuse,